VictoriousAttitude/payment-service/README.md

 A payment processing service built around a double-entry ledger as the source of truth, with a 3-layer safety model inspired by [Stripe's money movement validation architecture](https://stripe.com/blog/payment-api-design).

-Kotlin, Spring Boot 3, PostgreSQL — focused on financial correctness and operability, not feature breadth.
+Kotlin, Spring Boot 3, PostgreSQL.
 It's not a blueprint.
 I am just providing my thinking process here.
-See [production gaps](#production-gaps--next-steps) for an honest account of what real-world processing would still require.

 ## architecture